fellipecaetano/Democracy-iOS/README.md

 # Democracy iOS

-An example app and live coding template that showscases how to develop a Redux-inspired architecture using RxSwift as the sole abstraction for data flow and computation.
+An example app and live coding template that showcases how to develop a Redux-inspired architecture using RxSwift as the main abstraction for data flow and computation.

 ## Requirements